Floyd Vivino: The Uncle Floyd Show

 The Uncle Floyd Show aired in New Jersey and New York from 1974 to 1998.
-It can be read as a children's show or a parody of a children's show.
-Much of the humor has a twist aimed at adults, in the style of shows by predecessor Soupy Sales (1950s-1970s), and later Pee-wee Herman (1980s).
+The show adopted the visual style of a children's television show but used it to deliver deliberately odd, improvised, and often adult-leaning humor that functioned as a parody of the genre rather than a conventional kids' show.
+Much of the humor had a twist aimed at adults, in the style of shows by predecessor Soupy Sales (1950s–1970s).
 The show featured character comedy, puppetry, some audience participation, musical guests, and Vivino's piano playing.
-One of Vivino's puppet sidekicks - actually a ventriloquial figure - was named Oogie.
-His on-air interaction with off-camera staff and sidekicks is somewhat in the style of what Howard Stern and Chelsea Handler would later do.
-Local bands such as The Smithereens, The Shades, and R. Stevie Moore, along with such well-known performers as The Ramones, Tiny Tim, Benny Bell, Bon Jovi, Jan and Dean, Peter Tork, Squeeze, David Johansen, Blue Öyster Cult, Joe Jackson, and Cyndi Lauper also appeared on Vivino's program.
+One of Vivino's puppet sidekicks, actually a Pelham Puppets Walter Ego ventriloquial puppet, was named Oogie.

+Vivino would interact on-air with off-camera staff and sidekicks.
+Local bands such as The Smithereens, Mucky Pup, and R. Stevie Moore, and touring performers with Benny Bell, Blue Öyster Cult, Jan and Dean, Joe Jackson, David Johansen, Cyndi Lauper, NRBQ, The Misfits, Monty Python, Peter Tork, The Ramones, Squeeze, Paul Simon, Dave Edmunds, The Blasters, Marshall Crenshaw, Eddie Money, The Boomtown Rats, and Tiny Tim also appeared on the program.
+Jon Bon Jovi made his television debut on the show.

 The show made its debut on UA-Columbia Cable TV of New Jersey, now part of Cablevision, on January 29, 1974.
 Beginning in November 1974, it aired on UHF-TV station WBTB-TV, Newark, broadcasting on channels 68 and 60, which later became WTVG, then WWHT, as the station's ownership changed.

 The show's first cast members in 1974 included Pat Cupo, Bob D. Caterino (known for his Groucho Marx skits), and Marc Nathan, the cameraman.
 Later members were Scott Gordon, Craig "Mugsy" Calam, Richard "Netto" Cornetto, Jim Monaco, Art "Looney Skip" Rooney, Charlie Stoddard, David "Artie Delmar" Burd, and Clark the Wonder Dog.
 A phonograph album based on the show, The Uncle Floyd Show Album, was released on Mercury Records, and a number of 45 rpm singles on the Bioya label were released around 1979–83.
-Vivino has also released a few CDs as a solo artist.
+Vivino also released a few CDs as a solo artist.